arrayfire/arrayfire-rust/README.md

 We recommend using Rust 1.5 and higher.

+Rust 1.8 stabilized the traits for compound assignment operations.
+These are automatically enabled based on the rust version you are using.

 ## Use from Crates.io [![](http://meritbadge.herokuapp.com/arrayfire)](https://crates.io/crates/arrayfire)

 To use the rust bindings for ArrayFire from crates.io, the following requirements are to be met